MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-attachments.md

 1. You can only upload files up to 10 MB in size.

 ## Description
-An **Attachments** control lets you open files stored on a data source as well as add and delete files from a SharePoint list.
+An **Attachments** control lets you open, add and delete files from a SharePoint list or CDS data sources.

 ## Key properties
 **[Items](properties-core.md)** – The source describing the files that can be downloaded.